What does "Shinobu Mochizuri" mean? Introducing related spots and folk tales [Fukushima Prefecture]

 In the Yamaguchi district, located in the eastern part of Fukushima City, there is a historic site called Bunchizuri Kannon.
 As a place with connections to waka poetry, it has long been famous as a place visited by literary figures.
 Today, the site quietly conveys its history within the grounds of the Soto Zen temple, Fumon-in

-Within the temple grounds, the "Mochizuri Stone" the "Tabō Pagoda" that has been designated an Important Cultural Property of Fukushima Prefecture "Denkōkaku" museum, which displays art and historical documents .
-The many historic sites create a solemn atmosphere.
-The area is also rich in natural surroundings, and in autumn you can see beautiful autumn leaves, making it a great place to enjoy strolling and taking photos.
+Within the temple grounds, you can seethe "Mochizuri Stone,"which is designated as an important cultural property of Fukushima Prefecture,"Tahoto Pagoda,"museum, which displays ancient documents containing art and historical materials"Denkokaku".
+The numerous historical sites create a solemn atmosphere.
+The natural environment is also rich, and in autumn you can see beautiful autumn leaves, making it a great place for strolling and taking pictures.

 If you have a goshuincho (stamp book), don't forget to bring it with you when you visit